Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 Let’s study the implementation of the same data type in both ways by the example of transformation represented by *gp_Trsf* class.
 The class *gp_Trsf* defines the transformation according to the type (*gp_TrsfForm*) and a set of parameters of the particular type of transformation (two points or a vector for translation, an axis and an angle for rotation, and so on).

 1. The first way: creation of a new attribute.
-The implementation of the transformation by creation of a new attribute is represented in the @ref samples__ocaf "Samples".
+The implementation of the transformation by creation of a new attribute is represented in the [Samples](#samples__ocaf).

 2. The second way: creation of a new data type by means of combination of standard attributes.
 Depending on the type of transformation it may be kept in data framework by different standard attributes.
 For example, a translation is defined by two points.
 Therefore the data tree for translation looks like this:
   * Type of transformation <i>(gp_Translation)</i> as *TDataStd_Integer*;